ma201sw/wai-wong-eth-block-pool-scraper/readme.md

 should be using decimal for currency instead of float.
 Go does not have decimal so [Eric Lagergren's decimal](https://github.com/ericlagergren/decimal) should work

 use golangci-lint to enforce go standards

-There is possible a possible race condition with the load and store for earningsPerUSDLeader, to fix this race condition I can use a mutex but it will slow things down a lot.
-Because of how big the queries are, I have chosen to prefer speed and accept the low risk of the race condition for the time being